Tests of the parametrizations of Fragmentation Functions using data on inclusive pion and kaon production in unpolarized $pp$ collisions from the STAR collaboration and at the NICA project: Abstract

 \section{Abstract}

 The goal of this study is to check which, if any, of the published versions of the pion and kaon fragmentation functions is compatible with the STAR data on semi-inclusive pion and kaon production in proton-proton collisions, and on the basis of this analysis to make reliable predictions for the $p_T$ spectra of the pions and kaons in inclusive pion and kaon production at the future NICA proton-proton collider.

-The calculations are carried out in next-to-leading order of quantum chromodynamics, using the well tested CTEQ6 parton distributions.
-We consider the following pion and kaon fragmentation functions -- DSEHS-14~\cite{deFlorian:2014xna}, DSEHS-17~\cite{deFlorian:2017lwf}, LSS-15~\cite{Leader:2015hna}, HKNS-07~\cite{Hirai:2007cx} and AKK-08 \cite{Albino:2008fy}.
-Our analysis shows that within the experimental errors all tested sets of fragmentation functions provide a good fit to STAR data, and the best ones are LSS-15 for pions and DSEHS-17 for kaons.
+The calculations are carried out in next-to-leading order (NLO) of perturbative quantum chromodynamics (pQCD), using the well tested CTEQ6 parton distributions.
+We consider the following pion and kaon fragmentation functions (FFs) -- DSEHS-14~\cite{deFlorian:2014xna}, DSEHS-17~\cite{deFlorian:2017lwf}, LSS-15~\cite{Leader:2015hna}, HKNS-07~\cite{Hirai:2007cx} and AKK-08 \cite{Albino:2008fy}.
+Our analysis shows that within the experimental errors all tested sets of fragmentation functions provide a good fit to STAR data at the c.m. energy $\sqrt{S} = 200\,{\rm GeV}$, and the best ones are both LSS-15 and DSEHS-14 for pions and DSEHS-17 for kaons.
 From comparison of the LO and NLO results it is clear that the latter fit data much better, specially in the region of small $p_T$.
 The NLO cross sections are also less scale-$Q^2$ dependent, where $p_T/2\leqslant Q \leqslant 2p_T$, than the LO ones.

-It seems that the NICA measurements will allow to discriminate among AKK and other fragmentation functions for charged pions and among HKNS and DSEHS for charged kaons.
-Unfortunately, due to the relatively large uncertainties, measurements of the difference cross sections, $\sigma^{h^+ -h^-}$, will not be able to distinguish between different FFs.
+In order to make predictions for NICA energies, we compare the NLO pQCD results with the existing experimental BES STAR data on semi-inclusive hadron production in the most peripheral Au+Au collisions where the nuclear effects can be neglected.
+The comparison for lower energy scales, like at NICA, shows that a purely pQCD approach is inadequate and suggests the necessity to take into account also higher-order effects of initial-state soft-gluon radiation.
+Nevertheless, these data on the $p_T$ spectra of $\pi^+$, $K^+$ and also the ratios $\pi^-/\pi^+$ and $K^-/K^+$ seem favour LSS-15 and DSEHS-14 FFs for pions and DSEHS-17 for kaons, similarly as at the energy scale $\sqrt{S} = 200\,{\rm GeV}$.